gmlarumbe/vhdl-ext/README.md

 `vhdl-ext` is available on MELPA.

-See [Getting Started](https://melpa.org/partials/getting-started.html) for instructions on how to setup and download packages.

 `vhdl-ts-mode` is not yet available on MELPA.
-See [notes](https://github.com/gmlarumbe/vhdl-ext/wiki/Tree-sitter#notes) for more info.
+See the [wiki](https://github.com/gmlarumbe/vhdl-ext/wiki/Tree-sitter) for more info.

 ### straight.el ###